Why We Changed YugabyteDB Licensing to 100% Open Source

 3. Aurora-like DBaaS Monetization

 Without an effective monetization strategy that enables continuous re-investment into the OSS project, the OSS project risks atrophy in the long run.
 As we highlighted previously, DBaaS-driven monetization is the way to go.
 Amazon Aurora is the poster child for highly successful fully-managed DBaaS.
+It essentially monetizes MySQL and PostgreSQL, two massively popular OSS DBs, using the benefits of an AWS-managed service.
 However, enterprises also need the additional flexibility to self-manage the DBaaS on their own infrastructure if they so desire.
-That is exactly what YugaByte Cloud and YugaByte Platform are designed to do.
+That is exactly what Yugabyte Cloud and Yugabyte Platform are designed to do.

 YugabyteDB with its Google Spanner-inspired storage architecture and PostgreSQL-based query layer is built to provide modern applications with Oracle-like depth in distributed SQL, but on cloud native infrastructure.
 With the licensing changes highlighted in this post, we want to enable engineering teams to move faster than ever before towards such cloud native applications.
 We understand that many will find our vision too ambitious and some may even find it impossible.
 Rather than argue with such observations, we agree that the burden of proof is on our shoulders.
 Watch this space for our progress, you will be pleasantly surprised 🙂